kewlfft/ansible-aur/README.md

+# ansible-aur
-*ansible-aur* is an Ansible module to use some AUR helpers.
+Ansible module to use some AUR helpers.
 The following helpers are supported:
 - pacaur (default)
 - trizen
 - yaourt